 - 1. Install poly in bedrooms and kitchen/dining/living room first.
 Bathrooms, closets and hallway areas are generally completed last, often utilizing scrap pieces of poly. - 2.
 Create a reference chalk line on the bottom of the trusses.
 A reference line is used to keep the poly straight during installation, and to ensure a nominal 6" poly covering along the top of all walls.
 Determine the width (parallel to the trusses) of the ceiling area to be covered with poly.
 Divide this measurement in half and make a midpoint mark on the bottom of both end trusses in the room.
 Snap a chalk line between the marks. - 3.
 Measure the width of each room to determine the best utilization of the poly.
 In general - a.
 If the room width is > 10', cut the poly 1' longer than the room width (parallel to the trusses).
 Fold the cut length of poly in half.
-Use a felt marking pen to draw a straight, continuous line along the fold.
-Unfold the layers underneath this line and draw the line on all folded layers.
+Use a felt marking pen to draw a straight, continuous line across the fold.
+Unfold the layers underneath this line and extend the line across all folded layers.
 This poly line will be used to align the poly to the reference chalk line created in Step 2 above. - b.
 If the room width is < 10', cut the poly 1' longer than the room length (perpendicular to the trusses).
 Use the factory crease line down the middle of the 12' wide sheet to align the poly to the reference chalk line created in Step 2 above. - 4.
 Begin installation at room center, at an exterior wall that is parallel to the trusses.
 Unfold the poly sheet, and at the poly reference line, or the center crease line, grab the poly in a cape-like (or tent-like) fashion, behind the shoulders, and walk it up a step ladder to the ceiling.
-Extend the poly forward so it hangs down the top of the wall about 6"-8" and align the poly reference/crease line to the reference chalk line.
+Extend the poly forward so it hangs down the top of the wall about 6" and align the poly reference/crease line to the reference chalk line.
 Starting at one end, staple at room center.
 Add one additional staple on each side of center.
-Continue toward the opposite wall, making sure to align the poly reference/crease line with the chalk line, stapling the center area only with three staples per truss. - 5.
-Once the center is stapled, use push brooms to support the poly and keep it tight while stapling toward the walls.
-Ensure that at a minimum, the top and upper plates of all walls are completely covered with ceiling poly.
+Continue down the center toward the opposite wall, making sure to align the poly reference/crease line with the chalk line, stapling the center area only with three staples per truss.